Introduction to the Bureau of Audiovisual and Music Industry Development ROC Ministry of Culture

 Poster advertising a BAMID-commissioned training program aimed at boosting key TV industry personnel’s mastery of the world’s latest audiovisual production techniques.

-BAMID provides financial assistance for production of TV drama series in high-definition digital format; and other TV drama series; televised films; TV programs for children and teenagers; TV variety shows; TV documentaries; and radio programs.
+BAMID provides financial assistance for production of TV drama series; televised films; TV programs for children; TV variety shows; TV documentaries; TV screenwriting and radio programs.
 Such assistance focuses on program content innovation; development of formats for audiovisual informational presentation; Internet utilization and cross-media integration; and consideration of international market appeal.
 Its general aims are to boost the productivity and stability of Taiwan’s television and radio content providers and to fortify the international competitiveness of its TV productions.

 Awards and Incentives